ibexa/documentation-developer/docs/community_resources/contributing.md

 - **Code:** In code blocks, if possible, always provide language.
 Pygments does not have syntax highlighting for Twig, so use `html` instead.
-- **Lists:** Use dashes for unordered lists and "1." for ordered list (yes, always "1", it will be interpreted as proper numbers in the list anyway).
+- **Lists:** Use dashes for unordered lists and "1." for ordered list (yes, always "1", it will be interpreted as proper numbers in the list).
 - **Images:** Always add the `alt` text in square brackets.
 Add title in quotations marks after the image link (inside parenthesis) if you want a caption under the image.
 - **Note boxes:** Write the following way.
 Possible types are `note`, `tip`, `caution`.